-India mob boss guilty of journalist murder
+Mob boss gets life for journalist murder

 Chhota Rajan (or "Little Rajan"), whose real name is Rajendra Sadashiv Nikalje, is accused of several murders, extortion and drug trafficking.

-The 58-year-old grew up in Mumbai and reportedly became involved in petty crime as a youth before rising to lead one of the city's crime syndicates.
+He grew up in Mumbai and reportedly became involved in petty crime as a youth before rising to lead one of the city's crime syndicates.